richmahn/en_tn/jhn/02/intro.md

 This is the first account of Jesus driving the money changers out of the temple.
 This event showed the authority Jesus had over the temple and over all of Israel.

 ##### "He knew what was in them" #####
-John knows this type of knowledge would only be possible if Jesus was God.
+John knows that it is possible for Jesus to have this type of knowledge only because Jesus is God.
 (See: [[rc://en/ta/man/translate/figs-explicit]])

 #### Other possible translation difficulties in this chapter ####